 Under wetland conditions (i.e. water/ice-saturated sediments), the active layer shows a similar but slower deepening in response to rising surface air temperatures (Fig. 2, mid panels).
-In contrast, when considering thermokarst lake formation, thaw rates increase sharply (Fig. 2, lower panels).
-In the first years after intense thermokarst formation, sub-lake talik progression is very pronounced and annual thaw rates amount many decimetres (see the Supplement) - in line with observational and modelling studies (Ling et al., 2012; Kessler et al., 2012) The abrupt thaw dynamics results in disappearance of near-surface permafrost well before 2050 (Fig. 2, lower panels).
+In contrast, when considering thermokarst lake formation, thaw rates increase sharply (Fig. 2, lower panels) once lakes have reached a critical depth which prevents winter refreeze.
+As we do not model lake depth expansion we assume that formation of new thermokarst lakes is initiated for any warming above pre-industrial climate, while we assume that critical lake depths are only realized with the beginning of the 21st century (see the Supplement).
+In the first years after intense thermokarst formation, sub-lake talik progression is very pronounced and annual thaw rates amount to many decimetres - in line with observational and modelling studies (Ling et al., 2012; Kessler et al., 2012).
+The abrupt thaw dynamics results in disappearance of nearsurface permafrost well before 2050 (Fig. 2, lower panels).
 By the year 2100, typical talik depths amount to 10 to 15 m.
 The evolution of active layer depths in thermokarst-affected deposits does not strongly differ between moderate and extensive warming (Fig. 2, lower panels).
-This is because the degradation in thermokarst-affected sediments is driven by lake bottom temperatures.
-Averaged over a full year, lake bottom temperatures do not strongly differ between moderate and strong surface-air warming (see the Supplement).
+This is because the degradation in thermokarst-affected sediments is driven by lake-bottom temperatures.
+Averaged over a full year, lakebottom temperatures do not strongly differ between moderate and strong surface air warming (see also Boike et al. (2015) and the Supplement).

 In our model setting, we explicitly account for permafrost carbon in deep inventories (Yedoma and refrozen thermokarst deposits).
 By the end of the 23rd century, typical depths of the permafrost table in these carbon- and ice-rich sediments reach about 5 to 9 m under the RCP8.5 scenario if no abrupt thaw is considered (not shown).
-Thus even under strong surface air warming, our simulations suggest a large part of the deep carbon deposits will remain perennially frozen over the coming centuries if only gradual thaw is considered.
-In contrast, in most latitudes of ice-rich Yedoma regions which are affected by new thermokarst formation, thaw reaches the maximum model depth of 15 m before 2300.
+Thus even under strong surface air warming, our simulations suggest that a large part of the deep carbon deposits will remain perennially frozen over the coming centuries if only gradual thaw is considered.
+In contrast, in most latitudes where ice-rich Yedoma is affected by new thermokarst formation, thaw reaches the maximum model depth of 15 m before 2300.

-Permafrost carbon release
+3.2 Permafrost carbon release

 We define permafrost carbon fluxes similar to Burke et al. (2012) and Harden et al. (2012) as the release from newly thawed permafrost carbon, i.e. the contribution of perennially frozen soil organic matter which becomes part of the active carbon cycle if warmed above pre-industrial temperatures.
-We stress that these fluxes do not describe the full carbon balance of permafrost regions which is also affected by changes in vegetation uptake, new carbon inputs into deeper soil layers, and carbon release from soil surface layers which were already seasonally thawed under preindustrial climate (see discussion in Sect.
+We stress that these fluxes do not describe the full carbon balance of permafrost regions which is also affected by changes in vegetation uptake, new carbon inputs into deeper soil layers and carbon release from soil surface layers which were already seasonally thawed under pre-industrial climate (see discussion in Sect.
 2.2).